-I am a Solicitor and Partner and have been working at Butcher & Barlow LLP since 2010.
+I am a Solicitor and Partner, based at the Firm’s Sandbach office, and have been working at Butcher & Barlow LLP since 2010.

 I studied at Lancaster University, prior to undertaking the Graduate Diploma of Law in Manchester and the Legal Practice Course at The College of Law.